Cornagran (Kinawley): Geography

 Cornagran is bounded on the north by Stumpys Hill townland in Co.
 Fermanagh, on the south by Hawkswood townland, on the west by Cloghoge townland and on the east by Coragh, Co.
-Fermanagh and Drumconra (or Lowforge) townlands.
+Fermanagh, and Drumconra (or Lowforge) townlands.
 Its chief geographical features are a forestry plantation, mountain streams and dug wells.
 Cornagran is traversed by the national secondary N87 road (Ireland), the Old Coach Road, minor public roads and rural lanes.
 The townland covers 90 statute acres.

 History

-In medieval times Cornagran was owned by the McGovern Clan and formed part of a ballybetagh spelled (variously) Aghycloony, Aghcloone, Nacloone, Naclone and Noclone (Irish derived place name Áth Chluain, meaning the ‘Ford of the Meadow’).
+In medieval times, Cornagran was owned by the McGovern Clan and formed part of a ballybetagh spelled (variously) Aghycloony, Aghcloone, Nacloone, Naclone and Noclone (Irish derived place name Áth Chluain, meaning the ‘Ford of the Meadow’).
 The 1609 Baronial Map depicts the ballybetagh as Naclone.

-In the Plantation of Ulster by grant dated 26 June 1615, King James VI and I granted, inter alia, The precinct or parcel of Nacloone otherwise Aghcloone to Sir George Graeme and Sir Richard Graeme to form part of the Manor of Greame.
+At the start of the Plantation of Ulster, by grant dated 26 June 1615, King James VI and I granted, inter alia, The precinct or parcel of Nacloone otherwise Aghcloone to Sir George Graeme and Sir Richard Graeme to form part of the Manor of Greame.
 A history of Richard and George Graham is viewable online.
 The Grahams took part in the Irish Rebellion of 1641, and after the war their lands were confiscated under the Act for the Settlement of Ireland 1652.

 The 1821 Census of Ireland spells the name as Cornagran and states- containing 42 acres of pasture & 6 acres thereof being bog, different applotments are held by persons who do not live on the land.

 The 1825 Tithe Applotment Books spell the name as Cornagran.

 The Cornagran Valuation Office Field books are available for August 1838.

 Griffith's Valuation lists nine landholders in the townland.

 The landlord of Cornagran in the 19th century was Robert Burrowes.

 Folklore about Cornagran is found in the 1938 Dúchas collection.